Your application must include:

-You must include a physical address in Australia or New Zealand.
+You must include a physical address.
 If you want to keep your home address private, you can provide a post office box or other valid address instead.

 Your application must include the name of the person(s) entitled to be the owner of the design.
 This will typically be the applicant, but it may be any person identified by the statement.

 If the applicant name is the same as that of the entitled owner, no statement is necessary.

 If the applicant is not the same as that of the entitled owner, a statement of entitlement is necessary.